Sudan arrests 3 coup critics as pressure mounts on military | Politics

 When Burhan dissolved the Sovereign Council and the transitional government on Monday, he alleged that the military was forced to step in to prevent the country from sliding into civil war.
 But he had repeatedly warned he wanted to delay the transition to civilian leadership of the council.

-Meanwhile, flights in and out of Khartoum's international airport were scheduled to resume Wednesday, a day after the country's Civil Aviation Authority said they would be suspended until Oct 30.
+Meanwhile, flights in and out of Khartoum's international airport resumed Wednesday, a day after the country's Civil Aviation Authority said they would be suspended until Oct 30.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)